4lowtherabbit/Labwebappslow/README.md

 # webapp-slowness
-Azure App Service application slow
+Azure App Service application slow <br>
 This is the Lab for investigating application slowness issues deployed in Azure App Service.

 ## Scenario: